 21 January 2016

-It was built by Caligula in 38 to bring the waters of the river Aniene to Porta Maggiore.
-This aqueduct had the longest route and met with another aqueduct, the water Claudia.
+The Anio Novus Aqueduct was built by the emperor Caligula in 38 AD to bring the waters from the river Aniene to Rome's Porta Maggiore.
+This aqueduct had the longest route from its source to Rome and intersects with another aqueduct: the Aqua Claudia.

-It 'was the eighth aqueduct built in Rome and is one of the most important boasting also an excellent efficiency.
-Taking water from two different sources extending for 45 miles, it is characterized by many arches built of stone, red tuff and travertine.
+The Appio Claudio was the ancient city's eighth aqueduct built in Rome and one of the most important.
+Drawing its water from two different sources, it extended for a staggering 45 miles.
+The remains of the Appio Claudio aqueduct consist of monumental arches of stone, red tuff and travertine.

 Constructed to feed the enormous Villa of the Quintili, which was so big that when workers unearthed it they believed they'd discovered another city, the Aqueduct of the Quintilifed the villa's many fountains, swimming pool, and spas.
 It consists of just 120 arches today, stretching some 700 meters across the Capanelle neighborhood.

 Built in 1583 to supply the areas of Esquiline and Quirinal hills, the Felice Aqueduct is one of Rome's more recent aqueducts.
 It was commissioned by Pope Sixtus V (whose real name was Felice Peretti) and it ran 15 miles from its source at the springs of Pantano Borghese to its terminus at the Quirinal's Fontana dell'Acqua Felice.

 To find out more about the fountains that are fed by these aqueducts, check out are article about the most beautiful fountains of Rome.